 AND BANK OF AMERICA

 The Leonard Law Office, LLP has filed one class action lawsuit against Green Tree Servicing, and has no definite plans of filing any others.
 Despite misleading press accounts, we have no cases against Bank of America.
 Please do not call to ask about joining the Green Tree class action.
-Also, our case only relates to the Telephone Consumer Protection Act, and no other claims.
-If you or a relative have received unwanted calls to a cell phone (and you never provided that number to Green Tree) we want to hear from you.
-However, if you are having other trouble with Green Tree, I.e. problems making payments, foreclosure threats, etc., you should probably seek advice from a lawyer in your area affiliated with the National Association of Consumer Advocates.
+Also, our case only relates to the Telephone Consumer Protection Act, and no other claims. if you are having other trouble with Green Tree (i.e foreclosure threats) you should probably seek advice from a lawyer in your area affiliated with the National Association of Consumer Advocates.

 Special note to Whistleblowers

 If you have inside information about fraud perpetrated by any mortgage servicing company or bank, you are welcome to contact us to discuss whether you have a potential whistleblower/Qui Tam claim.